-Jenny Slate Will No Longer Voice Missy, Her Biracial "Big Mouth" Character
+Jenny Slate & Kristen Bell Will No Longer Voice Black Animated Characters

 The character of Missy is an awkward, nerdy, good-hearted teen with a love of Castle's Nathan Fillion.
 The co-creators wrote that they were "proud of the representation that Missy has offered cerebral, sensitive women of color" while announcing their intention to recast the role with a Black voice actor.

+This is a time to acknowledge our acts of complicity.
+Here is one of mine.
+Playing the character of Molly on Central Park shows a lack of awareness of my pervasive privilege.
+Casting a mixed race character with a white actress undermines the specificity of the mixed race and Black American experience.
+It was wrong and we, on the Central Park team, are pledging to make it right.
+I am happy to relinquish this role to someone who can give a much more accurate portrayal and I will commit to learning, growing and doing my part for equality and inclusion.

-There is no official premiere date for season 4 of Big Mouth, but the series is expected to return to Netflix some time this fall.
+There are no official premiere dates for season 2 of Central Park and season 4 of Big Mouth, but the latter series is expected to return to Netflix some time this fall.

 Advertisement